 Flotilla ignores ban on gatherings, caught partying on dock of popular Tickfaw River bar closed during shutdown

-SPRINGFIELD - A crowd of boaters had to be dispersed from the dock of a popular Tickfaw River bar closed amid the state-wide stay at home order that shut down bars as the state attempts to spread the slow of coronavirus.
+SPRINGFIELD - A crowd of boaters had to be dispersed from the dock of a popular Tickfaw River bar closed amid the state-wide stay at home order that shut down bars as the state attempts to slow the spread of the coronavirus.

 About 75 or more people gathered on the dock Saturday, according to a person who noticed the activity and shared an image with WBRZ.